 They’re constructed with a simple lacing system that is robust enough to snugly secure the foot yet simple enough to operate easily.

 On the sole of the boot, huge lugs and a large toe kick plate provide the security and safety we need out of a snowmobile boot.

 Overall, I think these are the best snowmobile boots and solid choice for most riders though I would have liked to see them use a removable liner.

-HJC claims the boots are good down to -60 degrees Fahrenheit and the warmest snowmobile boots thanks to the removable Thermolite liner.
-While they claim the leather upper is waterproof, I’d be hesitant to really put it to the test.
+Joe Rocket claims the boots are good down to -60 degrees Fahrenheit and the warmest snowmobile boots thanks to the removable Thermolite liner.

 However, the fully rubber bottoms are guaranteed to hold out the water unless you puncture a hole in them.